Wetiqe/neuroimager/README.md

 # Neuroimager

-The intetion of this pacakge is to make the crossplatform coding and computing much easier.
-I am using Linux and the remote HPC systems together and sometimes I may use windows or colab.
-It's not very pleasent to keep things synced.
-Plus different system may have compatibility issues.
-Build a package can keep the analysis scripts short and concise.

 This package provides some utilities used for MRI data analysis.
-And some of them also supports SKLearn Pipeline.
+And some of them also support SKLearn Pipeline.
-Note this package is mainly warppers of other packages, intended to optimize for neuroimaging analysis (That's why I can this warppers locally).
-The tools, especially the pipelines are build based on my personal projects, so it may not be very general and suits your need.
+The tools, especially the pipelines are built based on my personal projects, so it may not be very general and suits your need.
 But I will try to make it more general if I am able to do.

 # NOTE!!!
 This package is still under development and heavily tested, expected to be unstable when used in your analysis.
 # Aims
-This package aims to make 'standard' neuroimaging analysis more easier.
+This package aims to make 'standard' neuroimaging analysis easier.
-In most cases, it is not suitable for developing new analysis pipeline, but some handy small functions may still be helpful to you.
-Such as atalas operation, permutation based statistics, matrix transformation etc.
+In most cases, it is not suitable for developing a new analysis pipeline, but some handy small functions may still be helpful to you.
+Such as atlas operation, permutation-based statistics, matrix transformation, etc.

 ## Main Functions
-* Build warpper classes for some common analysis used in MRI analysis (Actually, in my own analysis)
+* Build wrapper classes for some common analyses used in MRI analysis (Actually, in my own analysis)
-* Permutation based statistics for neuroimaging
+* Permutation-based statatistics
 * Matrix data ML preprocessing and analysis
 * Nice plotting functions
 ## Styles
 * Preprocess and analyze data using SKLearn transformer style API (Ideally)
-* Statistical analysis aims to be pingouin style
 * Plotting aims to be seaborn style

 ![meme](./assets/images/readme1.jpeg)

 # Gallery
-## A Highly Warpped Pipeline for Task-fMRI analysis
+## A Highly Warpped Pipeline for Task-fMRI Analysis
 This is built on top of nilearn pipeline, doing 1st level and 3rd level analysis as defined by FSL.
-Only a few parameters needs to be set, and the pipeline will do the rest.
+Only a few parameters need to be set, and the pipeline will do the rest.
 See example scripts for more details.
 ```python
 task_pipe = Pipeline(
     [